Mermaid: Alamoa

 The Alamoa is a well known legend in the island of Fernando de Noronha, northeast of the Brazilian mainland.
-An alluring half-naked woman, she who would seduced men by night, and the charmed lovers who followed her end up falling off the island cliff, off Pico hill.
+An alluring half-naked woman, she would entice men to follow her.
+The charmed lovers would follow her into the night until they plunged off one of the archipelago's cliffs.
 Again, modern commentary paints her as a "beautiful white woman (linda mulher branca)", which would be consistent with the name Alamoa being an older form of alemão, which now means "blonde, fair-skinned woman" (Note: alemão in the first instance means "German woman", but by transference, became a "fair blonde".)
 (Note: One source considers Alamoa to be a corruption of the now standard alemão, but others explain Alamao to be the more antiquated form.) whereas older literature describes her as fulvous or tawny (fulva), though dressed in white, as according to Francisco Augusto Pereira da Costa (d.
 1923).
 (Note: Costa Foclore (1908) apud Proença) (Note: Legend in verse, titled:"A Alamôa", narratated by a mother: "Não saias, meu filho..
 Que podes topar, de noite a «Alamóa» /E' fulva donzella,―é a fada da ilha;...
 De noute passeia, vestida de branco") According to one telling, on Friday nights, the rock of Pico splits and emits a light beam, followed by Alamoa's appearance, attracting men; but she will then transform into skull and skeleton, (Note: The skull imprisons her victim according to modern commentary.) resulting in disappearances, except cries of terror can be occasionally heard.
 (Note: Story according to the story Olavo Dantas.)
 The Alamoa evidently maintains an underwater palace as well.
 These elements (skull, light, palace) are lacking in European (Dutch) lore, though general similarity to Holland's mermaid has been suggested.